France, which is officially known as the French Republic, is a country in Western Europe. France is a secular and democratic country.

 10. The parachute, the hot air balloon, the motion picture camera, the bicycle and inflatable tires for cars are all French inventions.
 The French are obviously very intelligent people!

-Facts about famous people, customs, wine and time zones in France
+Facts about famous French people, French customs, their wine and time zones

 12. Another interesting fact about France is that it is the most depressed country in the world.
 Almost 20% of its population suffers from depression.